LeifChristian/ProcessReporter/README.md

+# Process Reporter -
-# PM2 Remote API with Zabbix and Ping
+#PM2 Remote API with Zabbix and Ping
 Start, stop, restart and get Pm2 info from any system remotely.
 Also includes zabbix watcher and problem reporter, and a route to ping any server.